almamun2b/web-learning-react/README.md

 ## About The Site

-Here we teaches web development course online. if you want to be a web developer, enroll now.
+This is the platform of learning Web Development that build you a Full Stack Web Developer.
+We try to teach you everything to the easy and effective way.
+If you work hard, you could be a web developer.So, if you want to be a web developer, enroll now.

 ### Technology Used

-We used BootStrap, CSS3, HTML5, React, Custom API...etc.
+We used BootStrap, CSS3, HTML5, React, Custom API...etc to Develop this Site.

 ### Functionality